Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-02-reference-checking-refactoring.md

 Introduction of multiple inner reference tags for types allows finally to fix generators and (later) allow to implement async functions.

-Now number of inner reference tags of generator-function is determined based on function params.
+Now number of inner reference tags of generator variable type is determined based on generator-function params.
-Number of tags for generator-function is sum of number of tags for each its param.
+Number of tags is sum of number of tags for each its param.
 Reference param adds 1 reference tag.
 Value param adds number of tags equal to number of tags of the param type.
 For now reference params of types with references inside are not supported.